conmaol/maglocunus/b/bdd.md

-# Behaviour-Driven Development
+# Behaviour-driven Development

-`Behaviour-Driven Development` (BDD) is a software development approach that focuses on describing and testing the behaviour of a system from the user’s or business’s perspective.
+`Behaviour-driven Development` (BDD) is a software development approach that focuses on describing and testing the behaviour of a system from the user’s or business’s perspective.

 BDD starts with questions such as:
 - What does the user want to achieve?
 - How should the system behave?
 - What outcomes are expected?

-BDD is an evolution of `Test-Driven Development`.
+BDD is an evolution of [Test-driven Development](../t/tdd.md).

 cf. [Gherkin](../g/Gherkin.md)